Rostlab/JS18_ProjectA_Group1/documentation/testing.md

   - Scatter plot tests
   - Line chart test
 - Test filter operations
-  - Pie chart with sex filter
+  - Pie chart with sex filter (is equal to)
-  - Histogram with age filter
+  - Histogram with age filter (is smaller than)
-  - Pie chart with age filter
+  - Pie chart with age filter (is smaller than)
 - Tests from commands.json
   - Plot a histogram of age
   - Set title to "Title goes here"